Maria Amalia of Naples and Sicily: July revolution

 Portrait of Maria Amalia of Naples and Sicily, by Louis Hersent (c.
 1835).

 When the news arrived that Louis-Philippe had accepted the crown, Maria Amalia reportedly cried and sobbed: "What a catastrophe!
 They will call my husband an usurper!"
 She refused to return to Paris with her children in an open state carriage, as this would give an impression of triumph.
 When she did arrive to the Palais-Royal, which was at that time wide open to the public, it was noticed that she looked as if she had been crying, which attracted attention.
 She and her sister-in-law visited those who had been wounded during the revolution, and supported them financially.

 Maria Amalia was to say that she could see no advantages of the crown, only the destruction of a peaceful family life and an insecurity for the lives of her family.
 However, she concluded, as God has given them the crown, they must do the best of the matter: "Since by God's will this Crown of Thorns has been placed upon our heads, we must accept it and the duties it entails".
 At 6 August 1830, she and her sister-in-law were present at the tribune on the ceremony at the chambers when Louis-Philippe were declared King of the French.
 She herself was never honored with any form of official ceremony, though she was automatically given the honorary title Queen of the French.

+Official role

 Maria Amalia did not play an active role in politics and in fact made a concentrated effort to remove herself from it.
 In 1832, after the failed coup of Marie-Caroline de Bourbon-Sicile, duchess de Berry, Marie-Caroline appealed to her from her prison at Blaye, as did one of Marie-Caroline's followers, Mesnard; however Maria Amalia refused to even receive the petition of the first nor to promise anything to the second, despite being personally attached to the Duchess de Berry.
 It was with his sister rather than with his wife that the King discussed state affairs.